 in the South Bronx.
 These vacant coastal sites are located within a

 flood zone, and if properly designated as protected open space, could significantly mitigate dangerous effects on the community of storm surge flooding of existing power plants and waste transfer stations along the South Bronx waterfront.
 Each site has also been included as an area of significance in the Vision 2020 NYC Comprehensive Waterfront Plan, and several sites are currently proposed for elimination from SMIA designation.
-These sites, all of which are government owned, are easily accessible by pedestrians, have recognized historical significance, are already being used as ad hoc fishing and canoeing sites and connect to bigger capital projects already funded and under development (like the Randall’s Island Connector).
+These sites, all of which are government owned, are easily accessible by pedestrians, have recognized historical significance, are already being used as ad hoc fishing and canoeing sites and connect to bigger capital projects already funded and underdevelopment (like the Randall’s Island Connector).
 The development of these sites are seen as necessary for growth since they often being in pedestrians who would like to take part in activities such as fishing, canoeing, and kayaking.
 Many findings show that this is the perfect spot for such activities, with patrons bringing the best fishing kayak to take part in these new adventures and expand the cultural and economic value on these sites.

 ACTION ALERT –